AP freelancer among 5 journalists killed in Israeli strikes on Gaza hospital, health officials say

 Dagga frequently based herself at Nasser, most recently reporting on the hospital's struggle to save children from starvation, including making a series of searing images.
 Independent Arabia, the Arabic language version of the British Independent, said Dagga also worked with the organization.

-She often shared short, somber posts on Facebook, reflecting on her life in Gaza.
+She often shared short, somber Facebook posts, reflecting on her life in Gaza.
 In one of her last, on Sunday, she wrote: “When you see the soil covering the most precious thing you have, only then will you realize how trivial life is.”

 Rising fears for journalists in Gaza